Applying for Aid

 The most important step in applying for financial aid is completing the Free Application for Federal Student Aid (FAFSA).
 This needs to be done every year you attend school in order to be eligible for federal and state funding.
-The FAFSA can be completed at: fafsa.ed.gov.
+The FAFSA can be completed online on the FAFSA webpage.
 When filing the FAFSA application, search for Washington State University or enter WSU’s school code: 003800.

 Students must apply for financial aid every year.
 FAFSA opens Oct.
 1 for the following academic year.